remotelyliving/php-query-bus/README.md

 It's very similar to a Command Bus, but it returns a Result.

-I've used magical data loading solutions before, but good old fashioned set of specific Query, Result, and Handler objects for a given Use Case is generally more performant, predictable, and explicit than array or magic-based implementations.
+I've used magical data loading solutions before, but good old fashioned set of specific Query, Result, and Handler objects for a given Use Case is generally more performant, predictable, and explicit than magic-based implementations.

 ### Installation